Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Introduction

-In a 100 metres race, there are usually 8 athletes competing, it is a head-to-head type of race.
-In this paper, we use an n-ary finitary operation ``$\oplus$'' to represent a race in which all athletes participate together.
-Suppose the 8 athletes are arranged according to the lane order, with the $i$-th athlete $athlete_i$ in the $i$-th lane.
-Then a 100 metres race can be expressed as
+The 100 metres sprint is a head-to-head race typically featuring 8 competing athletes.
+In this paper, we use the $n$-ary finitary operation \(\oplus\) to represent a race with all athletes participating concurrently.
+For 8 athletes ordered by lane, with the \(i\)-th athlete \(athlete_i\) in the \(i\)-th lane, a 100 metres race can be formalized as